Posted on November 16, 2025

 To help cities visualize how justice and climate goals can align, the guide includes practice stories that ground big ideas in real-world examples.
 One story, shaped by Stevenson’s research lens, focuses on Tribal Land Back arrangements and the powerful reframing they offer for how cities understand land use.

-The story begins with a California Tribe that has inhabited its ancestral lands since time immemorial.
-However, colonial forces and urbanization violently displaced the Tribe, including an island that would eventually come under municipal control.
-For years, the site sat underused.
-Previous land uses had severely degraded the land, making it difficult to determine the best pathway forward for future land use decisions.
+A Tribal Nation in California has inhabited its ancestral lands since time immemorial.
+Colonial forces and urbanization later violently displaced the community, including from an island that eventually came under municipal control.
+For years, the site remained underused, shaped by prior land uses that severely degraded the landscape and complicated decisions about its future.

 For city planners observing the transition, the lesson was clear: when land is understood not simply as a commodity but as a relationship, new possibilities emerge for climate-resilient stewardship, cultural continuity, and long-term care.
 The site’s most valuable use was not tied to market return.
 Its value came from its ability to restore connections, support ecological health, and strengthen a community that had long been excluded from planning decisions.

 This example encourages cities to rethink foundational assumptions.
-It shows how returning land to Tribal nations can be a pathway to repair, grounded in reciprocity and aligned with carbon-neutral futures.
+It shows how placing the land under Indigenous-led stewardship can be a pathway to repair, grounded in reciprocity and aligned with carbon-neutral futures.
 It also highlights the deep expertise Indigenous communities bring to land management and how two-way collaboration between cities and Tribal governments can create more just and sustainable outcomes.